 What Makes the AIS Speech and Language Pathology Department Exceptional?

-Our therapists are certified by the American Speech Language and Hearing Association (ASHA), a nationally recognized professional organization in the field of Speech-Language Pathology or are mentored by an ASHA Certified Speech Language Pathologist as they complete their final steps toward Certification.
+Our therapists are state licensed and certified by the American Speech Language and Hearing Association (ASHA), a nationally recognized professional organization or are supervised by an ASHA Certified SLP as they complete final steps toward certification.

 What are our roles in your school?

-Collaborates with and provides support to staff in the carryover and use of compensatory strategies to enhance a student’s participation in the classroom environment
+To collaborate with and provide support to staff in the carryover and use of strategies to enhance student’s participation in the classroom.

-Determines the need for and assists in procuring low to high tech augmentative alternative communication (AAC) devices and consults with staff to implement use of the device as needed
+To determine the need for and assist in procuring low to high tech augmentative alternative communication (AAC) devices and consult with staff for implementation and use in the educational setting.